Google Adsense Privacy Policy

 Amazon logo

-Martin J Powell is a participant in the Amazon Europe S.à r.l.
-Associates Programme, an affiliate advertising programme designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.co.uk, Amazon.de and Amazon.fr
+Martin J Powell is a participant in the Amazon.com, Amazon.ca, Amazon.co.jp and Amazon Europe S.à r.l.
+Associates Programmes.
+These are affiliate advertising programmes designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com, Amazon.ca, Amazon.co.jp, Amazon.co.uk, Amazon.de and Amazon.fr.
+As an Amazon Associate, Martin J Powell earns from qualifying purchases.

 Crater, the Cup, situated to the West of Corvus, contains little of interest to either the naked-eye or the telescopic observer; its brightest star Alkes (Greek letter Alpha Crateris) is magnitude +3.5.